100 Films to Watch Before the Collapse

 - Allen, Woody.
 Annie Hall.

 Pretty much everything Woody Allen did after this was about rich unhappy New Yorkers trying to work out why they are unhappy and failing to comprehend it’s because they are rich New Yorkers.
+Annie Hall, however, has more superb (or sweet) gags in five minutes than most films manage in ninety.

 - Anderson, Paul Thomas.
 Magnolia.

 I can hardly believe I’m saying this, but this is worth watching for Tom Cruise alone.
 Yes, Tom Cruise.
-His change of facial expression during the exposure scene is the purest, meatiest schadenfraude (an artistic delight which will also feature heavily in this list).
+His change of facial expression during the ‘exposure scene’ is the purest, meatiest schadenfraude (an artistic delight which will also feature heavily in this list).

 The rest of the film is very good though.
 William H. Macy is particularly majestic.